stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 24 (P4L1) - Components.md

 - The amount of staff time required to develop the product of which the component is a part: enhanced
 - Your overall production costs: enhanced
 - Your control over the development process: diminished

+### Third Party Quiz

+_In addition to buying complete applications or components , there are several other ways that 3rd parties can provide computational resources to a client.
+Match the example to the category:_

+- PThreads: software libraries
+- NIST time service: cloud-based services
+- Tom-Tom GPS: turn-key equipment
+- Checkstyle: IDE plugins
+- PHP: open-source software